 This sandal has more total adjustment points than many other models that we tested, but our testers preferred other models that are quicker to adjust, easier to release, and hug the foot better than the Omnium.

 Using a velcro heel strap in the heel, a buckling velcro strap over the instep, and a small loop of elastic laces, the Omnium 2 has all the bells and whistles for dialing in a good fit…or so you'd think.
 Our experience with these shoes has proven to us that, when it comes to sandals, simplicity is preferred to extravagance.

 Being that they offer enhanced coverage and protection, the Omnium 2 may seem like a clear choice for those in need of a do-it-all hybrid shoe.
 While it is certainly capable of handling a good blend of outdoor excursions, we wouldn't recommend it as an all-purpose footwear option.

-At $90, the Omnium 2 is cheaper than some of the higher-end models included in this review.
-However, we assert that your money is better spent on a different shoe.
-If you're looking for affordable performance, take a look at the Teva Hurricane XLT 2, or check out the Teva Original Universal if you're on a budget.
+The Omnium 2 is less expensive than some of the higher-end models included in this review.
+However, we assert that your money is better spent on a different shoe with better overall comfort and performance.

 We were ultimately disappointed with the performance of this sandal.
 With a swampy toe box and faux-leather materials, it's tough even to call it a sandal.
 While it offers great protection on the trail, there is something left to be desired in the Teva Omnium 2 after our intense testing.
 If your objective is to find an all-purpose sandal capable of handling missions on the water as well as land, you'd be wise to look at the other models in this review first.